andmarios/quickcert/README.md

 Of course you can use any externally created CA private key - certificate pair.
 But your CA certificate file should contain only your CA certificate.
 Chained CA certificates aren't supported yet.

+## Bugs

+If you press CTRL+C while `quickcert` is waiting for password input, you will return to your terminal with echo set off.
+Despite my attempts to handle this —and apparently
+<golang.org/x/crypto/ssh/terminal/util.go>'s ReadPassword also tries to handle this—
+I couldn't find a solution.

 ## Trivia